show_page.php1 : nb07.jpg

 HISTORY: This fetus was found in a field on a small beef cattle farm.

-HISTOPATHOLOGIC DESCRIPTION: Cerebrum: Diffusely the meninges are markedly expanded up to ten times normal by high numbers of necrotic and fewer viable neutrophils, lymphocytes and plasma cells admixed with eosinophilic cellular and karyorrhectic debris (necrosis), eosinophilic beaded to fibrillar material (fibrin), and extravasated erythrocytes (hemorrhage).
-Multifocally, previously described inflammatory cells occasionally minimally infiltrate into the subjacent superficial neuropil.
+HISTOPATHOLOGIC DESCRIPTION: Cerebrum: Diffusely the meninges are markedly expanded up to 600 um by necrotic and intact neutrophils, lymphocytes, and plasma cells admixed with eosinophilic cellular and karyorrhectic debris (necrosis), eosinophilic beaded to fibrillar material (fibrin), edema, and minimal hemorrhage.
+Meningeal blood vessels are diffusely congested.
+Multifocally, previously described inflammatory cells minimally infiltrate into the subjacent superficial neuropil.

-MORPHOLOGIC DIAGNOSIS: Cerebrum: Meningitis, suppurative, diffuse, marked, breed unspecified, bovine.
+MORPHOLOGIC DIAGNOSIS: Cerebrum: Meningitis, suppurative and lymphoplasmacytic, diffuse, marked, with necrosis, breed unspecified, bovine.

 ETIOLOGIC DIAGNOSIS: Meningeal brucellosis